 Montreux is possibly the most beautiful city in all of French-speaking Switzerland.
-It is the type of place you’d pick if you wanted to get married in a stunningly beautiful and quaint little French town (and you also had big buck$$$ to spare, ofc).
-My train passed through Montreux on my trip to Milan this summer, and one look out the window was all it took to fall in love.
+It is the type of place you’d pick if you wanted to get married in a stunningly beautiful and quaint little Swiss town (and you also had big buck$$$ to spare, ofc).

 I arrived in Montreux at 3:20pm and immediately encountered a wrinkle in my itinerary due to poor planning.
 I’d been planning to visit Château de Chillon, a 12th-century castle that is one of the most visited historical buildings in Switzerland, but it turns out the castle closes its doors to new visits at 4pm, an hour before its official closing time.
 I would have made it just in time, according to Google Maps, but the bus from Montreux Gare to the château was at least 10 minutes late and horrifically crowded.
-(Upside: A huge Bernese mountain dog rode next to me, panting blissfully.
+(On the bright side, a huge Bernese mountain dog rode next to me, panting blissfully.
 I love dogs on buses!)

 There was a lakeside promenade that led all the way back to Montreux.
 I decided to take that route.
 It only took around 40 minutes at a leisurely pace.
 I imagine it must be a gorgeous walk in the summertime.